aws-samples/aws-ipranges-api/README.md

 Typically, the firewall administrator will extract out required IP prefixes from ip-ranges.json for use in their firewall rules.
 The IP prefixes need to be updated whenever there are changes and customer can subscribe to [AWS IP address ranges notifications](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications)

 This project makes IP prefixes available as web feeds for dynamic updates by firewalls.
-Users have the option to filter the IP prefixes by service, region and network border group and in combined IPv4 and IPv6, IPv4 only or IPv6 only format.
-Entire solution is serverless, and can be deployed via a single CloudFormation file.
+Users have the option to filter the IP prefixes by service, region and network border group, and in combined IPv4 and IPv6, IPv4 only or IPv6 only format.
+Entire solution is serverless and can be deployed via a single CloudFormation file.

 ## Architecture Diagram
 <img width="1340" alt="image" src="https://user-images.githubusercontent.com/88474310/155283397-b34594ea-213d-4b8f-b391-6081087f1743.png">